 Brooke’s Microwave Caramel Sauce made a believer out of me on the best route for cooking these sugar-free sauces.
 I now favor the microwave over the stovetop as I have found the microwave versions do not tend toward getting the sweetener crisping effect that the stovetop type can get, especially when stored.

 Sauces made in the microwave are generally perfectly smooth start to finish.
 If you’d prefer a stovetop cooked chocolate sauce you can reach for my original Sugar Free Hot Fudge Sauce.
 It is a darker, less mild-tasting version of this sauce so just dial back the sweetness and cocoa a little for the same effect.

 I offer two versions of the pancake syrups, the first I created almost 3 years ago and called Easy Sugar (Free) Syrup(FP) and later developed Sugar Free Coffee House Latte Syrups (FP) and Sugar Free Snow Cone Syrups (FP or S) by tweaking this recipe.
 The second pancake syrup created is a boiled syrup; Rich Buttered Sugar Free Maple Syrup.

-Easy Sugar Free Chocolate Gravy (S) show here over a roll made from the Lighter Low Carb Pastry (S).
+Easy Sugar Free Chocolate Gravy (S) shown here over a roll made from the Lighter Low Carb Pastry (S).